MicrosoftDocs/customer-voice/cv-docs/available-question-types.md

 ## File upload

 A File upload&ndash;type question asks a respondent to upload a file.
 You can select the number of files (up to 10) that can be uploaded and the maximum file size of each uploaded file (up to 1 GB).
 You can also select the type of files that can be uploaded.

+> [!NOTE]
+> The File upload question is not available to add when the survey is shared externally.
+To enable the File upload question, change the distribution settings to "Only people in my organisation can respond"

 If you want to restrict the file types that can be uploaded, select **More settings for question** (...), and then select **File type**.
 For example, you can restrict candidates to upload their resumes in Word or PDF format only.